davs3275/sbs/med/collier.md

 of the same duration everywhere.
-Everybody's loss, therefore, is of the same bigness, and reaches no further than to a point of time, for no man is capable of losing either the past or the future ; for how can one be deprived of what he has not ?
+Everybody's loss, therefore, is of the same bigness, and reaches no further than to a point of time, for no man is capable of losing either the past or the future; for how can one be deprived of what he has not?
 So that under this consideration there are two notions worth remembering.
 One is, that Nature treads in a circle, and has much the same face through the whole course of eternity.
 And therefore it signifies not at all